deficollective/defiscan/src/content/protocols/velodrome-v2.md

 ## Exit Window

-Existing permissions have a "Medium" risk score and are not protected by an exit window.
+Existing permissions have a _Medium_ risk score and are not protected by an _Exit Window_.
 Users are not able to withdraw funds in case of an unwanted update.

 > Exit Window score: Medium